No matter how good your product is, or how well your team works, you will receive negative comments on social media. It’s unavoidable.

 Step 5.
 Take it out of the spotlight

-Don’t start the “word battle” in the comments.
-If the customer is frustrated, he will write dozens of replies that shows a negative attitude towards your brand.
-So, if you want to save the image of your brand, you should discuss the problem one-to-one.
+Don’t start battling with words in the comment thread.
+If customers are frustrated, they will write dozens of replies that show a negative attitude towards your brand.
+So, if you want to save your brand’s image, you should discuss the problem one-to-one.

 Step 6.
 Personalize your Message